 It is on me – to want better.

-I wish you well in your journey.
+To her, I say thank you.
 May your life be adorned with plenty of other lovely beige thongs.
+May you use your voice, if you feel you need to.
+May you find love.

 And to you, W, I wish you a happy life as well.
 Thanks for the sunrises.